Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 After reading the resulting file X.txt, subject.txt and y.txt
 the subject and y (activity) were added as columns to the X data frame.
 This assumes that the individual rows of the files correspond to each other.

+The temporary directory and its content is deleted after the files have been read into R.

 ### Extract the mean and standard deviation for each measurement